Hadden Clark: Murders

 On May 31, 1986, Clark was ordered by his brother Geoffrey to move out of the latter's home in Silver Spring, Maryland.
 Michele Dorr, a six-year-old friend of his niece, came over looking for her.
 Clark took Michele to an upstairs room and slashed her throat with a chef knife.
-Clark then attempted to sexually assault her corpse, drank some of her blood, ate a piece of her flesh, and stuffed her in a duffel bag.
+He attempted to sexually assault her corpse, drank some of her blood, ate a piece of her flesh, and stuffed her in a duffel bag.
 He buried her in a park 12 miles away.

 On October 18, 1992, he killed 23-year-old Laura Houghteling in Bethesda, Maryland.
 Clark was working as a gardener for Laura's mother Penny when she accused Clark of stealing tools from her backyard shed.
 Clark entered the house through the back door and stabbed Laura to death in her bedroom with a kitchen knife and suffocated her with a pillow.
 He carried her body in a bedsheet through a wooded area and buried her a half-mile away.
 He left behind a pillowcase with his fingerprint as he moved the body.
 He later returned and dressed up in a wig and women's clothes and left through the front door to make people think Laura left the house alive to buy time to clean the scene.
 Police soon discovered the bloody pillow and linked the print on it to Clark.
 Clark confessed and led police to Laura's body eight months after the murder.
 Police began looking at him for Dorr's murder after discovering he lived two houses down from Dorr's father at the time she disappeared.
 Police later tested his brother's old house for blood and found Dorr's blood in the wooden floorboards of an upstairs bedroom.
 Clark later led police to her body in January 2000.